Snowflake-Labs/aws-integrations-cloudops/aws-systemsmanager/README.md

 <p align="center">
 </p>

-# Use AWS Systems Manager Automation runbooks to automate Snowflake storage integrations in AWS
+# Use an AWS Systems Manager Automation runbook to automate Snowflake storage integrations in AWS

 ## Overview